nhaar/UMP/README.md

 # Warning!

-This framework doesn't work in the main verison of Undertale Mod Tool yet.
-You will need to use [this build of UTMT](https://github.com/krzys-h/UndertaleModTool/pull/1504) until the pull request is approved.
+This framework at the moment works only in the Bleeding Edge version of Undertale Mod Tool.
+Also, as new versions are released be careful with errors that may arise from decompilation differences.

 # About